jdnweltz/jdnweltz_dep.github.io/content/_index.md

           date_start: '2021-06-01'
           date_end: '2021-08-25'
           description: |2-
-              *Designed a  reinforcement learning algorithm to better select advertisements sourced by a variety of machine learning algorithms using query features and partially observed customer behavior signals
+              * Designed a  reinforcement learning algorithm to better select advertisements sourced by a variety of machine learning algorithms using query features and partially observed customer behavior signals
               * Implemented the infrastructure for evaluating the advantages of modifications to advertisement sourcing algorithms on downstream outcomes in Spark
               * Ran off-line experiments testing the utility of my algorithm over a week of Amazon search query traffic and found that it was consistently capturing more than 3% of the high-quality ads missed by the current method

-        - title: Professor of Semiconductor Physics
+        - title: Applied Scientist, Prime Machine Learning Team
-          company: University X
+          company: Amazon
           company_url: ''
-          company_logo: org-x
+          #company_logo: org-x
-          location: California
+          location: New York
-          date_start: '2016-01-01'
+          date_start: '2022-06-01'
-          date_end: '2020-12-31'
+          date_end: '2023-04-31'
-          description: Taught electronic engineering and researched semiconductor physics.
+          description: |2-
+            *	Produced a series of reinforcement learning algorithms in Python to efficiently identify the optimal characteristics of prime membership advertisements through strategic sequential testing
+            *	Adapted these models to complex data settings, including sparse signals and heteroskedastic noise
+            *	Created realistic simulation structures to test best-advertisement identification algorithms (“best-arm identification” in the multi-armed bandit literature) against A/B testing and other competitors in high-dimensional data contexts

     design:
       columns: '2'
   - block: collection